 Foothill Flyers Race Reviews

-Death Valley Marathon & 30K Road Trip
+Death Valley Trail Marathon & 30K Road Trip

 App and info: call 415-868-1829 or email: envirosp@wenet.net

-We assemble in front of the ranch about 7 AM for the pre-race briefing and then load up on all the school busses they could scrounge from a 100 mile radius to transport us across the state line to the marathon start about 5 miles west of Beatty and Rhyolite Nevada.
+Runners assemble in front of the ranch about 7 AM for the pre-race briefing and then load up on all the school busses they could scrounge from a 100 mile radius to transport them across the state line to the marathon start about 5 miles west of Beatty and Rhyolite Nevada.
 The busses then take the 30K people up the straight jeep road of the first part of the Marathon to Whites pass for their start.

-The most interesting part of the race is the 10 miles down Titus Canyon which was formed when a earth quake fault sheared open.
+Titus Canyon The most interesting part of the race is the 10 miles down Titus Canyon which was formed when a earth quake fault sheared open.

 When you finish you can either hop on a bus to go back to the Ranch and its natural hot spring fed pool or have a non running person drive you back in a car.
 Non running people in your party can take the opportunity to work and aid station or do some sight seeing like going up to Scotty's Castle for the tour.
 If you have any energy left that afternoon, there is a great museum a half mile north of the Ranch.
 Dave Horning, the race director and owner of Envirosports, usually holds an informal awards ceremony at the Ranch bar about 6 PM.

-Mark Ryne's Death Valley run experience:
+Mark Ryne's Death Valley 2002 Marathon experience:

 A large group of Foothill Flyers participated in the Death Valley Trail Marathon and 18 miles races on February 2, 2002.

-All the runners gathered for a loud and boisterous pre-race briefing at the Furnace Creek Ranch.
+Death Valley marathon pre run brief All the runners gathered for a loud and boisterous pre-race briefing at the Furnace Creek Ranch.
 We then boarded buses for the 25 mile trip over the Grapevine mountains to the start area near Beatty, Nevada.
 About half way there, the buses pulled into a rest stop and we were encouraged to use the facilities because of the limited number of port-a-potties at the start.
 There are some advantages to being on the first bus...

 The marathoners were dropped of at their start line while the 18 milers drove ahead to their start area.
 The marathon began at about 9 am with clear skies but cold temperatures and a chilly brisk wind.
 The course started on an arrow straight dirt road through the desert heading toward the mountains that are the eastern boundary of Death Valley.
 The first aid station was unmanned (just a case of gallon water bottles).
 Then the course began to climb up into the mountains.
 We reached the 18 miler start and the next aid stations at White Pass.
 Then came a steep downhill followed by a brutal 2 mile ascent.
 As we climbed, we started to see the beautiful strata and rock formations of Death Valley.
 We finally came to the highest point of the race beneath a towering, bright gray-green rock face - appropriately named "Red Pass".
 There was even a little snow on the shadowed northern slopes of the mountains.
 From here it was 14 miles to the finish, with an unrelenting 5000 foot elevation loss.